-Now, this may seem like a lot of colors but silver is a version of gray, a “fancy” version.
+Now, this may seem like a lot of colors, but silver is a version of gray, a “fancy” version.
 And tan or burlap goes right along with cream.
 I love mixing variations of shade of the same color.
 These days I also love to mix metals, so where there is silver I usually welcome gold.
 It adds interest without conflict.

 To create interest at each place setting I love to build layers.
 In keeping with my color palette here are the layers I used.
-(Shop the post at the end of this article to find most of these items.)

 - Black & White paper placemats